Lorellana21/lorellana21/README.md

 ![Foto de Lorena (6)](https://user-images.githubusercontent.com/81922944/125444152-1de5af82-f5e7-4516-b970-82efb00ac6a7.jpg)
 ---
 I´m **Lorena Orellana** => {**Front-end Developer**} and this is my GitHub little space to share `code` (_and more_)
-with anyone whishing to come and have a look!
+with anyone wishing to come and have a look!
 So, Feel yourself at home 🏘

 ---